makinacorpus/drupal-netsmtp/README.md

 mail.

+## Identifying the project

+If you need to identify mails from various projects and environments you may use one of, or any combination of the two the following variables:

+    $conf['netsmtp_project_name'] = 'My client business project';
+    $conf['netsmtp_project_env'] = 'staging';

+Both are arbitrary values that could be set to any value without creating any side effect to mail being sent.

+They both map to additional mail headers being added ot mails:

+ - `X-Project-Name` will contain the `netsmtp_project_name` value,
+ - `X-Project-Env` will contain the `netsmtp_project_env` value.

+There is one exception, if `netsmtp_project_env` begins with `prod` (case insensitive) then the `X-Project-Env` header will be dropped, and mail subject will be left untouched, no matter what other debug options are set.

+Per default, setting the environment to anything else than a string begining with the `prod` substring, subject will be altered and will start with a string containing the project name and project environment.
+To deactivate this alteration, just set:

+    $conf['netsmtp_project_expose_subject'] = false;

 ### Add additional fixed headers to all outgoing mail

 You may, for various purposes, need to add arbitrary platform driven headers